What is Dabbing Weed?

-Dabbing is the process of using a form of the drug called a “dab,” which is a small amount of cannabis extract (primarily butane hash oil).
-Dabbing can be more dangerous than other forms of cannabis use, which makes this growing trend especially concerning.
+Dabbing weed is the process of using a form of the drug called a “dab,” which is a small amount of cannabis extract primarily butane hash oil.
+Weed dabbing can be more dangerous than other forms of cannabis use, which makes this growing trend especially concerning.

-Butane hash oil (BHO) is the primary extract used in dab weed.
+Butane hash oil (BHO) is the primary extract used in weed dab.
 The creation of this concentrated form of marijuana involves butane, which is a very explosive chemical.
 This process can cause explosions and thus is dangerous.

 - Honey oil

 - Black glass